UMR-CNRS-7267/Metacongo_Paper/README.md

 kaiju_db_rvdb_2022-04-07 (983MB)  available at  https://kaiju-idx.s3.eu-central-1.amazonaws.com/2022/kaiju_db_rvdb_2022-04-07.tgz

->> NB: for Kaiju databses we need 3 files for each db: database.fmi, nodes.dmp and names.dmp
+>> NB: for the Kaiju database we need 3 files for each db: database.fmi, nodes.dmp and names.dmp

 **kraken2 databases**

-The Version used in this study is (PlusPF) which means Standard plus Refeq protozoa & fungi available at https://benlangmead.github.io/aws-indexes/k2, we used March 14, 2023 version but feel free to use recent version if availbale ...
+The Version used in this study is (PlusPF) which means Standard plus Refeq protozoa & fungi available at https://benlangmead.github.io/aws-indexes/k2, we used the March 14, 2023 version but feel free to use the recent version if available...

 **Human genome reference index for bowtie2  decontamination**

-The index used is available here : https://benlangmead.github.io/aws-indexes/bowtie
+The index used is available here: https://benlangmead.github.io/aws-indexes/bowtie

 #############################################################################################################################################################

 # Getting the raw data

-* The technology used is Illumina, in paired end mode (2X150).
+* The technology used is Illumina, in paired-end mode (2X150).
-* The data are made available in Sequence Read Archive from NCBI from bioproject : PRJNA1021800
+* The data are made available in Sequence Read Archive from NCBI from bioproject: PRJNA1021800
-* Feel free to use your favorite tools to get these files in local.
+* Feel free to use your favorite tools to get these files  locally.
-* If you want to reproduce these analysis, please renames these files according to this manual:
+* If you want to reproduce these analyses, please rename these files according to this manual:

 ```bash